Tutoring and Mentoring Programs

 To The Top Tutoring

 TTTT, or To the Top Tutoring, is an after school math focused academic tutoring program primarily provided to elementary aged ESL students and/or students identified as having critically low level math competency scores at Edmunds Elementary School.
 Champlain student volunteers assist in instruction of fluency-based activities, as well as provide homework help.
-TTTT runs Monday-Friday, 3:00-4:00pm.
+TTTT runs Monday-Thursday, 3:00-4:00pm.

 Playground Pals is a recess-based program where Champlain volunteers assist the 2nd grade class at Edmunds Elementary School with organizing games and activities.
 Students should be comfortable playing with kids and should be prepared to come up with age-appropriate playground games.
 Playground Pals runs Monday-Friday, 1:00-1:30pm.